iscai-msft/cognitive-services-java-sdk-samples/Search/BingVisualSearch/README.md

 # Bing Visual Search SDK Sample ##

-Sample code for searching news using Bing Visual Search, an Azure Cognitive Service.
+Sample [code](https://github.com/Azure-Samples/cognitive-services-java-sdk-samples/blob/master/Search/BingVisualSearch/src/main/java/com/microsoft/azure/cognitiveservices/search/visualsearch/samples/BingVisualSearchSample.java) for searching images using Bing Visual Search, an Azure Cognitive Service.
-- Search videos for "SwiftKey" and print out id, name and url.
-- Search videos for "Bellevue Trailer" that is free, short and 1080p resolution and print out id, name and url.
-- Search for trending videos then verify banner tiles and categories.
-- Search videos for "Bellevue Trailer" and then search for detail information of the first video.
+- Make sure to use S9 pricing tier of Bing Search V7 API to use Visual Search API.
+- Make sure to add system environment variable AZURE_BING_SAMPLES_API_KEY based on your OS, then reopen the command prompt or your IDE.
+If not, you may get an API key not found exception.
+- Search with a binary of dog image.
+- Search with a binary of dog image using crop area.
+- Search with an url of dog image.
+- Search with an image insights token using crop area.
+- Search with an url of dog image using crop area.

 ## Features